Contents of this Section:

 but shall not interfere with tasks necessary for effective and

 The University’s success and resilience comes from outstanding people who contribute their best to the campus community.
 The Human Resources (HR) Department strives to support faculty and staff by offering opportunities to invest in their professional development.

 HR Professional Development provides an array of learning opportunities, including workshops, seminars and online programs.
 These learning opportunities provide staff, faculty and student employees with essential training and tools to advance the knowledge, skills and competencies necessary for job success.
 To see the current Professional Development Calendar, please visit the HR website at: http://www.usfca.edu/hr/resource_center/.

 For more information, please call the Office of Human Resources, Professional and Organization Development at extension 6707.

 on Non-Faculty Staff Layoffs

-policy applies to all University
+This policy applies to all regular, full-time non-faculty staff at the University of San Francisco.